The image of the adelic Galois representation of an elliptic curve with complex multiplication: Introduction

 Let $F$ be a number field, let $E/F$ be an elliptic curve, let $\ell$ be a prime number, and let $N\geq 2$ be an integer.
 Let $T_\ell(E)=\varprojlim E[\ell^n]$ and $T(E)=\varprojlim E[N]$ be, respectively, the $\ell$-adic and the adelic Tate modules of $E/F$.
 Then, $T_\ell(E)$ and $T(E)$ are $\Gal(\overline{F}/F)$-modules, and the associated Galois representations

 are objects of great interest in modern algebraic number theory.
 There is indeed much literature (see, for example, \cite{2adic}, \cite{elladic} and \cite{zywina}) on the problem of classifying the possible images of $\rho_{E,\ell^\infty}$ and $\rho_E$ (up to conjugation as a subgroup of $\GL(2,\Z_\ell)$ and $\GL(2,\widehat{\Z})$, respectively) of such Galois representations, which is usually referred to as Mazur's ``Program B'' after \cite{mazurprogramb}.
 In particular, Zywina has recently described an algorithm to compute the adelic image of $\rho_E$ when $E/\Q$ in \cite{zywinaadelic1}, and more generally for $E/F$ over a number field in \cite{zywinaadelic2}, provided that $E$ does not have CM.
-The goal of this paper is to describe a method to compute the adelic image of an elliptic curve $E/\Q$ with complex multiplication, when $j(E)\neq 0,1728$.
-The description of the adelic image in the cases of $j(E)=0,1728$ and $j(E)\not\in\Q$ is much more delicate, and it will be described by the authors in upcoming work.